All Episodes

 In other words, our law was designed to make sure that people coming home from work would always get a chance.

-You didn't want we had you know, way back in the day, you could get people shutting down polls at five or six because they didn't want working class folks coming in and voting.
+You didn't want, we had, you know, way back in the day, you could get people shutting down polls at five or six because they didn't want working class folks coming in and voting.

 So we'd established a law a long time ago.

-You can't close before seven, but all of our clothes, all of our polls were closed, either at seven p.m. or eight p.m.
+But all of our closed, all of our polls will close either at 7 p.m. or 8 p.m.

-Uh, and then the numbers start rolling in.
+And then the numbers start rolling in.

-We'll get some initial pounds.
+We'll get some initial towns.

-We'll get some initial initial numbers.
+We'll get some initial numbers.

-When it comes to New Hampshire, people are watching nationally, some very big key towns will come in very late because they're large conservative towns, they have multiple polling places.
+Some very big key towns will come in very late because they're large, conservative towns.

-And depending on how big the general wins those towns, and he will, will dictate where this this race goes.
+And depending on how big the general wins those towns, and he will, will dictate where this race goes.

 Don't you think that would be a great title for a book?